 That doesn’t mean retailers can rest easy, though, says Rich Hill, president of Grassroots Outdoor Alliance.
 Many challenges remain, including delayed shipments and a severe supply-demand imbalance.

-“The data is totally accurate, but should still be viewed with cautious optimism,” he says.
+“The data is totally accurate, but should still be viewed with cautious optimism,” he said.
 “Coming from the depths of the shutdown to robust outdoor demand paired with widespread supply chain issues, we’re clearly headed into a pretty crazy data phase in the outdoor sector.”

-REI compared with the OBJ Outdoor Index
+REI Compared to the OBJ Outdoor Index

 REI’s double-digit sales decline was in line with many of the companies that compose the OBJ Outdoor Index, our custom financial chart that tracks the stock performance of 25 publicly traded companies with one or more outdoor brands in their portfolios.

 OBJ tallied the 2020 revenue performance of these companies to see how REI compared.
 Of course, there’s not a true apples-to-apples comparison for REI.
 The only retailer in the mix is Dick’s Sporting Goods, which isn’t nearly as outdoor-focused (though that could change soon).
 Dick’s posted a 9.5 percent sales increase in 2020.